sreerammc/DTCBlobUtil/README.md

 ## How It Works

+### BlobChangeFeedSync
 1. **Initialization**: The utility loads configuration and initializes database connections
 2. **Table Setup**: Creates the PostgreSQL table if it doesn't exist
 3. **Resume Point**: Checks for the last processed timestamp to resume from where it left off
 4. **Change Detection**: Scans the blob container for changes since the last processed timestamp
 5. **Filtering**: Filters for insert and update events only (BlobCreated, BlobPropertiesUpdated, BlobMetadataUpdated)
 6. **Upsert**: Inserts or updates records in PostgreSQL with blob metadata and properties

+### BlobArchiveProcessor
+Processes archived blob files and updates record counts in the database.

+### InfluxVerificationProcessor
+Verifies that archived data exists in InfluxDB and validates data integrity.

 ## Event Types